o2r-project/api/docs/search.md

 #### Parameters for Spatial Searching

 `coords` :- This should cater for the coordinates defined by the bounding box.
 A 2-d array of coordinates is expected as a parameter.
 The coordinates are to be pairs of latitude longitude values describing a closed polygon.
-The value from this parameter is used in a pre-configured Elasticsearch [spatial query](https://www.elastic.co/guide/en/elasticsearch/reference/current/geo-queries.html) which applies a `geo_shape` filter to fetch the desired ERC according to spatial parameters.
+The value from this parameter is used in a pre-configured Elasticsearch [spatial query](https://www.elastic.co/guide/en/elasticsearch/reference/current/geo-queries.html) which applies a `geo_shape` filter to fetch the desired ERC according to spatial parameters.The cardinality for `coords` is `1 until n` and the input has to be provided by the user.
+The parameter can be used multiple times to perform searching in different regions.

 ```json
 {
     "bool": {